Zokie of Planet Ruby

-Zokie of Planet Ruby is a Canadian musical animated television series created by Brian Morante that premiered on Amazon Prime Video on December 31, 2023.
+Zokie of Planet Ruby is a Canadian musical animated comedy television series created by Brian Morante that premiered on Amazon Prime Video on December 31, 2023.
 The series is directed by Mike Geiger and is produced by Nelvana.
 The first (and only) season consists of 26 episodes.

 Premise

 The series is about a 10-year-old vlogger named Ruby who starts a video channel called Planet Ruby.
 When she discovers that her first follower is a space alien named Zokie Sparkleby, the two become best friends who film their everyday adventures.